 - ALSO!
-Places with smaller plates, even though loved and delicious, are not the way to go on Restaurant week, since you’ll pretty much end up with the same deal as you would year round (Zaytinya, Oyamel, Graffiato etc)
+Places with smaller plates, even though loved and delicious, are not the way to go on Restaurant week, since you’ll pretty much end up with the same deal as you would year round (Zaytinya, Boqueria, Oyamel, Graffiato, etc)

 The Best Bets

-- Check out Washingtonian magazine’s “100 Best Restaurants” (actually now on sale for 2014, though 2013 is still the only one available online) and pick a few places that sound good to you.
-Then see if they are participating in restaurant week.
+- Check out Washingtonian magazine’s “100 Best Restaurants” and pick a few places that sound good to you.
+Then see if they are participating in restaurant week

-- BAD NEWS: Rose’s Luxury and Red Hen are NOT participating in this edition of restaurant week (YOU SHOULD STILL GO TO THEM AND GO TO THEM SOON-maybe use the opportunity of EVERYONE being at Restaurant week restaurants and making your move now).
-Neither are A LOT of new 14th street spots (like Le Diplomate or Barcelona or Ghibellina or Etto or Doi Moi), probably because they’re so busy anyway.
-Once again-maybe this means they’ll be a LITTLE less busy.
+- BAD NEWS: Rose’s Luxury and Red Hen and the Partisan and Boss Shepherd’s or Little Serow and are NOT participating in this edition of restaurant week.
+(YOU SHOULD STILL GO TO THEM — in fact, maybe use the opportunity of EVERYONE being at Restaurant week restaurants to make your move now.)
+Neither are A LOT of 14th street spots (like Le Diplomate or Barcelona or Ghibellina or Etto or Doi Moi), probably because they’re so busy anyway.
+Once again — maybe this means they’ll be a LITTLE less busy.

-- ALSO: this is a great opportunity to try a more streamlined version of VERY extensive menu places.
-Does tackling RANGE or FARMERS FISHERS BAKERS sound a touch overwhelming normally?
+- ALSO: this is a great opportunity to maybe go out of your beaten path for a min.
+Does trekking out to Water & Wall, RANGE, or Trummer’s on Main sound a touch overwhelming normally?
 Restaurant week is a good place to start your courtship with them.

 Everything is booked, now what?